CZ-NIC/fred-docs/EPPReference/CommandStructure/Delete/DeleteContact.rst

 Delete contact
 ==============

+A contact delete command is used to delete a single contact whose status allows it to be deleted.

 A contact delete command is a ``delete`` element in the ``contact`` namespace (``http://www.nic.cz/xml/epp/contact-1.6``).

-It is used to delete a contact whose status allows it to be deleted.

 .. index:: Ⓔdelete, Ⓔid